 Each region of Manitoba has a unique set of growth opportunities and investment needs.
-Your government's strategy for rural Manitoba has a twin focus on diversifying the rural economy and ensuring a sustainable quality of life for rural residents.
+Your Government's strategy for rural Manitoba has a twin focus on diversifying the rural economy and ensuring a sustainable quality of life for rural residents.

 Infrastructure and the environment are priorities for public investment.
-Investment in roads will increase 15% under the province's new five-year plan.
+Investment in roads will increase 15 percent under the Province's new five-year plan.
 New investments in water management will add to the \$75 million spent since 1999 on flood protection, drainage works and the Clean Drinking Water Strategy.

 Provincial strategies have been made more effective by strengthening local partnerships.
-The number of Conservation Districts has been increased from 9 to 16 in just three years and these Districts are increasingly taking the lead in water management planning.
-Decisions on livestock development are being made on the basis of municipal development plans, with scientific input from the province.

-Your government has a strong commitment to growing the farm economy.
-Since 1999 the province has spent \$220 million on disaster assistance for Manitoba farmers, to offset the effects of unstable weather patterns and U.S. subsidies.
-Our rural diversification strategy includes both major projects, such as ethanol expansion and the Simplot plant, and an unprecedented level of investment in agri-product research.
-Alongside traditional crops and products, the rural economy now emerging will include fibre industries, functional foods, and wind energy.
+The number of conservation districts has been increased from nine to sixteen in just three years, and these districts are increasingly taking the lead in water management planning.
+Decisions on livestock development are being made on the basis of municipal development plans, with scientific input from the Province.
+Your Government has a strong commitment to growing the farm economy.
+Since 1999, the Province has spent \$220 million on disaster assistance for Manitoba farmers to offset the effects of unstable weather patterns and U.S. subsidies.
+Our rural diversification strategy includes both major projects such as ethanol expansion and the Simplot plant, and an unprecedented level of investment in agriproduct research.
+Alongside traditional crops and products, the rural economy now emerging will include fibre industries, functional foods and wind energy.

-At the same time, your government is committed to maintaining a quality of life that sustains communities and attracts newcomers to rural Manitoba.
-New initiatives have focused on retention of physicians, expansion of rural home care and ambulance services, community-based apprenticeship and nurse-training programs, and increased immigration.
-Affordability measures for rural Manitoba include lower income taxes, reduction in farm property assessments, and equalization of Hydro rates.
+At the same time, your Government is committed to maintaining a quality of life that sustains communities and attracts newcomers to rural Manitoba.
+New initiatives have focussed on retention of physicians, expansion of rural home care and ambulance services, community-based apprenticeship and nurse-training programs and increased immigration.
+Affordability measures for rural Manitoba include lower income taxes, reduction in farm property assessments and equalization of Hydro rates.

 The resource riches of the North offer a different set of opportunities for economic growth and partnership.
-To realize the full potential of Manitoba's North we must also address the special northern challenges of skills training and resource stewardship.
+To realize the full potential of Manitoba's North, we must also address the special northern challenges of skills training and resource stewardship.

 The Northern Development Strategy has created new partnership models with northern communities to maximize local benefits from energy, forestry, mining and transportation projects.

 Hydro construction is proceeding with the full participation of First Nations communities.
-The University College of the North will demonstrate a creative new approach to skills training in the North - focused less on bricks and mortar and more on flexible course options and close-to-home delivery.
+The University College of the North will demonstrate a creative new approach to skills training in the North, focussed less on bricks and mortar and more on flexible course options and close-to-home delivery.

-At the same time, your government is committed to providing more clarity in land use planning - both for local communities and investors.
-The East Side Wide Area Planning process is demonstrating a community-based approach to land use decision-making.
-On the recommendation of stakeholders, the province will establish a new cross-departmental Forestry Unit and will advance provincial land-use designations based on improved resource-mapping.
+At the same time, your Government is committed to providing more clarity in land use planning, both for local communities and investors.
+The East Side Wide Area Planning process is demonstrating a community-based approach to land-use decision making.
+On the recommendation of stakeholders, the Province will establish a new cross-departmental Forestry Unit and will advance provincial land-use designations based on improved resource mapping.

-The urban centres of Winnipeg and Brandon are key to anticipated growth in cultural and knowledge-based industries, and in the delivery of public services such as health and advanced education.
+The urban centres of Winnipeg and Brandon are key to anticipated growth in cultural and knowledge-based industries and in the delivery of public services such as health and advanced education.